 Another critical time to use your credentials is when you’re writing for a nursing journal.
 This is crucial because it shows you’re a subject expert.

 Some nurses have many of the same credentials.
-To sort this out and not get lost in the weeds, you need to put the highest education degree first—for example, Larry David, Ph.D., MSN.
-Generally, one degree fits the bill.
+To sort this out and not get lost in the weeds, you need to put the highest education degree first.
+For example, Larry David, Ph.D., MSN.

 If your degree happens to be in another relevant field, it may be in your best interest to list it.
 If you are in executive leadership as a nurse, and have a relevant second degree that’s more advanced than your nursing degree, list it first.